mozilla/www.ccadb.org/rootstores/why.md

 * Access the CCADB.
 * Independently operate and make decisions on root inclusion/change requests, and verify audit data for their root stores.
+* Send email to all CAs in their program according to specified criteria.
+* Automate sending reminders to CAs about when periodic updates are due.
 * Share their findings in verifying data related to root and intermediate certificates; including annual audits, policy documentation, contact information, etc.